What You Should Know About

 Members are not to observe Christmas, Easter, Valentine's Day, etc., calling them "pagan" (similar to the Jehovah's Witnesses' teachings, which is one group that HWA plagiarized from).
 However, birthdays are an exception.

-Members are to expected to observe Sabbath, which they say is "a sign of God's people."
+Members are to expected to observe the Sabbath, which they say is "a sign of God's people."
+(HWA also plagiarized from Seventh-day Adventism (co-founded by Ellen G. White who plagiarized from others yet claimed the "Truth" was revealed to her directly by God.)

 They frown on marrying someone who is not a member of UCG.